 From now until Nov.
-30, the National Safety Council is accepting nominations for its 2018 Green Cross for Safety Awards.
+11, the National Safety Council is accepting nominations for its 2019 Green Cross for Safety Awards.
 This prestigious honor is presented annually to individuals and organizations that demonstrate a continuous improvement in work safety as well as advancing a culture of safety in homes, communities, or transportation.
-The awards will be presented at the NSC gala May 23 in Chicago.
+NSC will announce the winners at the NSC gala on May 16 in Chicago.

 According to data on unintentional injury-related fatalities kept by the National Center for Health Statistics (an arm of CDC), the leading causes of preventable death in the U.S. are poisonings – largely from drug overdoses – motor vehicle crashes and falls.